chenxingqiang/secret-learn/doc/developers/contributing.rst

 - If an exception is raised, please **provide the full traceback**.

-- Please include your **operating system type and version number**, as well as your **Python, jax-sklearn, numpy, and scipy versions**.
+- Please include your **operating system type and version number**, as well as your **Python, secret-learn, numpy, and scipy versions**.
 This information can be found by running:

   .. prompt:: bash